azizkale/Swagger-in-NodeJS/README.md

 # Swagger-in-NodeJS
-With swaggerUI you can test your REST-APIs in a server built with Nodejs
+With this project you can test your REST-APIs in a server built with Nodejs using swaggerUI

 Just install related npm packages with command "npm install", and run the server with commend "npm start"